 Upon closing of the transaction, key management of ZoftNow became employees of the Company.
-The Company will issue an additional 1,072,500 common shares on the second anniversary of the closing date provided that key management remain employed by the Company on such date (subject to the terms and conditions of the share purchase agreement).
+The Company issued an additional 1,072,500 common shares on the second anniversary of the closing date.
 This additional share issuance has been deemed compensation for post-combination services and has been excluded from the purchase consideration.